pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

 Yay!
-We have Baahubali in our list of students.
-Let's hunt for Kalakeya now! 😁
+Now [Baahubali](https://en.wikipedia.org/wiki/Baahubali:_The_Beginning) is in our list of students.
+(Let's hunt for Kalakeya now! 😁)

+Clearly, upsert is a useful function that can save quite a bit of error handling and time down the line.

 #### Renaming Fields

 We have Baahubali as our student, but wait.
-In those Mahishmati times, we didn't have email, did we?
-Let's not use `email` for him, but `pigeon` (Rajamatha used to send mails to Baahubali using Pigeons, remember?).
+In those Mahishmati times, they didn't have email, did they?
+Let's replace his `email` field with `pigeon`.
 We have a quick stuff for renaming things in MongoDB.
 As you guessed, the operator is [`$rename`](https://docs.mongodb.com/manual/reference/operator/update/rename/).
 This function is also similar to our `$set` function in its syntax, so to rename, it would be:

 ```language-javascript
 db.students.update({